wangshanwen001/Awesome-semi-supervised-semantic-segmentation-code/README.md

 |     Allspark| [CVPR 2024][AllSpark: Reborn Labeled Features from Unlabeled in Transformer for Semi-Supervised Semantic Segmentation](https://openaccess.thecvf.com/content/CVPR2024/html/Wang_AllSpark_Reborn_Labeled_Features_from_Unlabeled_in_Transformer_for_Semi-Supervised_CVPR_2024_paper.html)                                                   |

 ## Notice
 This repository is intended to provide a convenient learning repository for novice learners, and **some of the implementation details may not be consistent with the original author**.
 If you need to write the experimental data of the paper, **please take the source repository of each paper as the standard**.
-Please contact me if there are any errors in the implemented code.
+Contact me if there are any errors in the implemented code.

 ### Dataset